 They both taught me a good work ethic that has served me well.

-Yoga is my discipline.
-I find it challenging, rejuvenating and strengthening all at the same time.
+Yoga is my self discipline.
+I find it challenging, rejuvenating, calming and strengthening all at the same time.
 I practise at home each morning and I attend three formal classes each week.
-Currently I am looking at becoming a Yoga Teacher.
-You may get really bored of me talking about it and posting about it so please look beyond that if you can.
+Not once I have ever heard anyone regret taking up yoga.

 There's nothing better than striking a nice golf ball.
 It's pure magic.
 Playing with my partner is an absolute privilege too because he is a PGA Professional.
-We are very fortunate to be based at a Hotel and Golf resort so frequently (when the weather is good) we are seen practising our swing or out on the course doing something, whether it be designed a new module for our Leadership course or challenging ourselves with different shots.
+We are very fortunate to be based at a Hotel and Golf resort so frequently (when the weather is good) we are seen practising our swing or out on the course doing something designed a new module for our Leadership course.
 One of my favourite days was when we played with my dad and daughter.
 Three generations out on the course.
 That was cool!

 Years ago I took up meditation and have not looked back.
-I practice it religiously at least twice a day because it helps keep my nutty gene under control (although that's not always possible some people might say)
+I practice it religiously at least twice a day because there are so many benefits that I get from it.